ConnerCox/Algorithms/README.md

 # Class Algorithms

-Your name, the school name, and the course name
-A description for why the repository exist (what files does it hold and why are they significant?)
-A personal bio
-A statement about why you are taking this program (what are you end goals?)

 ### My name is Conner Cox

 * This repository exists as a hub for my assignments from my Algorithms Class at Southwest Tech.